Following a $90 million renovation, the Historic Atlantic City Convention Hall

 The Miss America Pageant was held at Boardwalk Hall, from the hall's opening until 2005, after which the Pageant moved to Las Vegas.

-However, starting in 2013 the Pageant will return to Atlantic City, and to Boardwalk Hall.
+However, in 2013 the Pageant returned to Atlantic City, and to Boardwalk Hall.

 Concert